Heaps, crystals, and preprojective algebra modules: Heaps and preprojective algebra modules

 \begin{definition} First, recall that $soc (M)$ is the maximal semisimple submodule of M; so $\soc(M)_i \subset M_i$ is the kernel of all outgoing arrows from vertex $ i $.

 Define the socle filtration of $M$ by requiring

-Equivalently, $ \soc^k(M)_i \subset M_i $ is the kernel of all paths of length $\ge k$ starting at vertex $i$ (to be more precise, such paths span a 2-sided ideal of $ \Pi $ and we are looking the annihilator of this ideal). \end{definition} The socle filtration behaves well with respect to submodules: if $ M' \subset M $ is a submodule, then $ \soc^k(M') = \soc^k(M) \cap M' $.
+Equivalently, $ \soc^k(M)_i \subset M_i $ is the kernel of all paths of length $\ge k$ starting at vertex $i$ (to be more precise, such paths span a 2-sided ideal of $ \Pi $ and we are looking the annihilator of this ideal). \end{definition} The following simple observation will be used below. \begin{lemma} The socle filtration behaves well with respect to submodules: if $ M' \subset M $ is a submodule, then $ \soc^k(M') = \soc^k(M) \cap M' $. \end{lemma}

 We define the \new{socle dimension matrix} of $M $ to be the map $ SD_M : I \times \bN \rightarrow \bN $ given by $ SD_M(i,k) = \dim \soc^k(M)_i - \dim \soc^{k-1}(M)_i $.
 (Note that $ SD_M $ records the dimensions vectors of all subquotients $ \soc^k(M)/ \soc^{k-1}(M)$ and since they are semisimple, it uniquely specifies them.)